-It’s a mural we’ve seen many times from the train on the way from London to Leeds but this Christmas we finally got to see the giant mural called ‘True North’ upclose.
-Nestled on the side of an old industrial unit on the side of the tracks it pays tribute to the mill workers of Leeds.
+It’s a mural we’ve seen many times from the train on the way from London to Leeds.
+This Christmas we finally got to see the giant mural called ‘True North’ by the Nomad Clan and Tankpetrol up close.
+Nestled on the side of an old industrial unit on the side of the tracks.
+It pays tribute to the mill workers of Leeds.

 ‘True North’ the mural from the Nomad Clan and Tankpetrol was visited and photographed on 26 December 2017.
 It can be found in a car park just off Globe Lane in the Holbeck area of the city.

 ‘True North’ mural gallery